ably77/openshift-testbed/jenkins-demo/README.md

 ## Prerequisites
 * 10+ GB memory

-# Get OpenShift 4

-[Download and install CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview) in order to create a local OpenShift 4 cluster on your workstation.
-Otherwise [create an OpenShift 4 cluster](https://try.openshift.com) on the public cloud or the infrastructure of your choice.

 ## Automated Deploy on OpenShift
 You can se the `scripts/provision.sh` script provided to deploy the entire demo: